-- 4.1.1.1 In Albania, OST is the Transmission System Operator who is responsible to maintain the system security.
+- 4.1.1.1 In Albania, the TSO is the Transmission System Operator who is responsible to maintain the system security.
 One of the system security criteria is the system balance.
-In order to maintain this, the TSO shall be responsible for procuring balancing services from balancing service providers (BSP) in order to ensure operational security. - 4.1.1.2 The TSO is resposible to minimize the procurement cost of the balancing service by contracting and activating the most cost-efficient reserves.
-Annually, TSO shall define the size of the balancing reserves needed. - 4.1.1.3 The TSO shall apply a self-dispatching model for determining generation schedules and consumption schedules. - 4.1.1.4 TSO is obliged to maintain in balance the power system by not causing differences on the net result to guarantee its regulated financial neutrality regarding the balancing services in conformity with the definitions of the Methodology for Calculating the Electricity Transmission Tariffs. - 4.1.1.5 The complete needed balancing reserve volume is procured in a market-based, transparent, and non-discriminatory manner. - 4.1.1.6.
-If it is confirmed that the BSP no longer complies the prequalification conditions, the TSO shall notify the BSP via a registered letter about the issue.
-When the BSP does not react on the registered letter within 15 days after reception of notification, and the BSP remains incompliant with the conditions, the TSO is allowed to terminate the Agreement with the BSP.
-This implies, after termination, that if the BSP wants to offer the service, he must re-apply via the prequalification procedure and sign a new Agreement with the TSO, subject to compliance with the respective conditions. - 4.1.1.7 The TSO is entitled to evaluate, at any time during the validity period of the BSP Agreement, whether the BSP complies with the terms and conditions mentioned in the BSP Agreement.
-For the avoidance of doubt, this does not entail the right for the TSO to physically access BSP's assets, but is without prejudice to any other regulation, i.e. the Grid Code, regarding access the BSP's connection installations.
+In order to maintain this, the TSO shall be responsible for procuring balancing services from balancing service providers (BSP) in order to ensure operational security. - 4.1.1.2 The TSO is responsible to minimize the procurement cost of the balancing service by contracting and activating the most cost-efficient reserves.
+Yearly, the TSO has to dimension the size of the balancing reserves needed. - 4.1.1.3 The TSO shall apply a self-dispatching model for determining generation schedules and consumption schedules. - 4.1.1.4 The TSO is obliged to maintain in balance the power system by not causing differences to the net result to guarantee its regulated financial neutrality regarding the balancing services according the definitions of the Methodology for calculating the electricity transmission tariffs. - 4.1.1.5 The complete needed balancing reserve volume according to the effective legislation and these rules is procured in a market-based, transparent, and non-discriminatory manner. - 4.1.1.6.
+If it is confirmed that the BSP no longer complies with the prequalification conditions, the TSO will notify the BSP via a registered letter about the issue.
+If the BSP does not react on the registered letter within 15 days after reception of notification, and the BSP remains incompliant with the conditions, the TSO is allowed to terminate the BSP Agreement.
+This implies, after termination, that if the BSP wants to offer the service, he must re-apply via the prequalification procedure and sign a new Agreement with the TSO, subject to compliance with said conditions. - 4.1.1.7 The TSO is entitled to evaluate, at any time during the validity period of the BSP Agreement, whether the BSP complies with the terms and conditions mentioned in the BSP Agreement.
+For the avoidance of doubt, this does not entail the right for the TSO to physically access BSP's assets, but is without prejudice to any other regulation, i.e. the Transmission Code, regarding access the BSP's connection installations.
 If it is confirmed that the BSP no longer complies with these conditions, the TSO will notify the BSP via a registered letter.
-Within 15 days, the BSP shall prove that there are undettaken the appropriate measures.
+Within 15 days, the BSP shall prove that remedies are undertaken.
 If this is not the case, the BSP Agreement will be suspended for 30 days.
 After the suspension period, the TSO evaluates again BSP's conformity to the conditions.
 If the conformity is restored, the suspension is cancelled.
 If not, the BSP Agreement is terminated.
-After termination, if the BSP wants to offer the service, he must re-apply via the prequalification procedure and sign a new BSP Agreement with the TSO, subject to compliance with the respective conditions.
+After termination, if the BSP wants to offer the service, he must re-apply via the prequalification procedure and sign a new BSP Agreement with the TSO, subject to compliance with said conditions.